skinos7/tiger7/project/ifname/wisp.md

         "dns2":"Custom DNS2"                             // [ IP address ], This is valid when custom_dns is [ enable ]
     },
     "masq":"out stream share the interface IPv4 address to access the Internet",  // [ "disable", "enable" ]
+    "mtu":"Maximum transmission unit",                                            // [ number ], The unit is in bytes

     // IPv6
     "method":"IPv6 address mode",         [ "disable", "manual", "automatic", "slaac", "relay" ]